Skip to main content

 This page covers the tests your application needs to pass before publication in the OpenAthens Federation.
 The goal is not to tick boxes, but to make sure that our mutual customers get the best experience from us both.
 This includes being able to link seamlessly to your content from other applications.
 This can include content discovery services and user portals.

-You shoujld review our best practices and technical recommendations first.
+You should review our best practices and technical recommendations first.

-Pre-checks you should perform before submitting to OpenAthens for publication
+Pre-checks to perform before submitting to OpenAthens for publication

-• There must be a method of signing in on the website via federated access, this should be labelled institutional login.
+• There must be a method of signing in on the website via federated access.
+This should be labeled “institutional login”.

 1. Should be available on the homepage